juanluispaz/ts-sql-query/docs/queries/insert.md

 The parameters are: `[ 'John', 'Smith', 1, 'Other', 'Person', 1 ]`

-The result type is a promise with the id of the last inserted row:
+The result type is a promise with the id of the last inserted rows:
 ```tsx
 const insertMultipleCustomers: Promise<number[]>
 ```